 - 1/4 cup finely chopped fresh parsley

 - 1 pound Gruyere, or mozzarella, finely grated

-- Add the shrimp, crabmeat, green onions, and parsley to the pumpkin mixture and gently stir to combine.
+Add the shrimp, crabmeat, green onions, and parsley to the mirliton mixture and gently stir to combine.
 Taste and adjust seasoning as necessary.
-Transfer hot pumpkin mixture to the prepared dish and spread the grated cheese evenly over the top.
+Transfer hot mixture to the prepared dish and spread the grated cheese evenly over the top.
 Broil until the cheese is bubbly and lightly browned, about 5 minutes.
 Serve immediately.